SirEdvin/ModDocumentation/docs/turtlematic/automata/husbandry.md

 !!! picture inline end
     ![Header](./../../images/husbandry_automata_turtle.png){ align=right }

 Advanced automata that can harness power of the nature.
+This automata provider extra capabilities of take care about peaceful mobs and crops (nether wart and cocoa beans included!).

 ## Obtaining